 Although the JME Internship Program application deadline has passed, JME is currently accepting applications for interns to serve as Project Coordinators.
 Please visit the application and select JME Project Coordinator from the program drop down menu to apply or email firstname.lastname@example.org for more information.

-What is your current role in the music industry?
+What is your present job in the music business?

 I work in the Urban Promotions department for RCA Records.